DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 #### 2D Artists
 - Finish any portraits that haven't been finished yet
 	- For each of the portraits that have been made, make sure they are consistent with each other.
+- Try to mock up some UI designs that are consistent with the visuals of the rest of the game
+	- The rest of the game uses low-

 #### Animators
 -